 File a Lawsuit

 If there is no mandatory arbitration clause in your customer agreement, you may file a lawsuit in court against your financial advisor.
 This is a lengthy and costly option.
-Speak with our investor loss recovery attorneys to weigh the pros and cons of mediation, arbitration, and litigation.
+Speak with our investor fraud attorneys to weigh the pros and cons of mediation, arbitration, and litigation.